asadullahehsan/asadullahehsan/README.md

 ## Technical Portfolio
-I am a full stack engineer with extensive experience across modern web frameworks and legacy systems.
-This document highlights my work with various technologies and my hands-on experience in research, development, and integration projects.
-My focus is on delivering robust, scalable solutions by leveraging best practices in both front-end and back-end development.
+I am a full-stack engineer with extensive experience across modern web frameworks and legacy systems.
+I have hands-on experience in research, development, and integration projects, focusing on delivering robust, scalable solutions by leveraging best practices in both front-end and back-end development.

 ## Core Technologies & Projects